fran-scala/fran-scala.github.io/content/english/papers/dropout.md

 ---
-title: "A general approach to Dropout in Quantum Neural Networks"
+title: "A General Approach to Dropout in Quantum Neural Networks"
 meta_title: ""
 description: "Analysis of dropout technique in Quantum Machine Learning"
 date: 2023-10-05T00:06:00Z